National Grid plc: 2021–present

 In March 2021, National Grid announced it intended to purchase Western Power Distribution from PPL Corporation for £7.8 billion, and sell its Rhode Island gas and electricity network, Narragansett Electric Company, to PPL for about £2.7 billion.
 These transactions were subject to shareholder and regulatory approval, and were approved in September 2021.
 Separately, the company started the process to sell its majority stake in the National Grid Gas distribution network.

 In 2022, National Grid announced plans to divest a 60 per cent stake in its UK gas transmission and metering business to a consortium including Macquarie Asset Management and British Columbia Investment Management Corporation.
 The deal was completed on 31 January 2023, forming a new entity named National Gas.
 The deal was worth around £2.2 billion for National Grid.
 In July 2023, it was announced that Macquarie acquired a further 20 per cent stake in National Gas, taking its holding to 80%, in a deal worth a further £700 million.
 The Macquarie-led consortium had the option to buy the final 20 per cent of the company on comparable terms between May and July 2024.
 The consortium acquired the final 20% in September 2024.

-The UK's 2023 Energy Act established an independent system planner and operator, creating the National Energy System Operator (NESO), nationalising the previous Electricity Systems Operator (ESO), owned by National Grid.
+The UK's Energy Act 2023 established an independent system planner and operator, creating the National Energy System Operator (NESO), nationalising the previous Electricity Systems Operator (ESO), owned by National Grid.

 In May 2024, the company announced it was looking to sell its Grain LNG Terminal in Kent, England to streamline its business and raise money to fund investment in its core energy networks.
 It kicked off the sale process in April 2025.
 On 7 August 2025, CK Infrastructure Holdings was reported to be the lead bidder.

+In March 2025, National Grid announced that Zoë Yujnovich would become its next Chief Executive Officer.
+She succeeded John Pettigrew in November 2025, following his retirement after almost ten years in the role.